Velaha/Scala/02_Functional_Type/README.md

 ## Todo :

-*To reach our objective, you will find an implementation of Car class in the package*
+*To reach our objective, you will find an implementation of Car's class in the package*

 ### 1) Immutability is my friend